 Who should attend?

-CA2019 is for people eager to help shape future directions of national policy and action on child safety and wellbeing of children and young people:
+CA2019 is for people eager to help shape future directions of national policy and action on the safety and wellbeing of children and young people:

 – international and Australian policymakers